 Chris has served on multiple boards.
 He is currently an advisor to the One Acre Fund

 , a nonprofit that assists more than 500,000 smallholder-farming families in Sub-Saharan Africa to dramatically improve their crop yields and break cycles of poverty.
+Chris is also on the Board of The Nature Conservancy’s Massachusetts Chapter and has been named a 2018 Youn Impact Scholar at Kellogg, an elite group of Kellogg students and alumni who are passionate about social impact.

 Prior to joining Bridgespan, Chris worked as a management consultant at Bain & Company in Chicago in a wide array of industries, including agribusiness and retail.
 Before graduate school, he spent several years in Southern California as a middle school environmental science and math teacher, a youth outdoor adventure trip leader, and briefly worked in international development in Sri Lanka.
 Chris earned his BS in Biology, from the University of North Carolina at Chapel Hill and his MBA from the Kellogg School of Management, where he was a F. C. Austin Scholar.
 Chris is a proud husband, father of two daughters, and an avid outdoorsman and traveler (especially to places where his Spanish language skills are useful).